Onset of spin-valley order and Stoner boundaries in twisted WSe$_2$: Spin-valley ordered phase

 \subsection{Stoner boundary}

-Fig.~\ref{fig:stoner}(a) shows the critical Stoner parameter $\alpha_c$ {in a colormap as a function of the displacement field $E_z$ and } electron filling $\nu$.
+Figure~\ref{fig:stoner}(a) shows the critical Stoner parameter $\alpha_c$ {in a colormap as a function of the displacement field $E_z$ and } electron filling $\nu$.
 The green to black gradient marks the $0.95\leq\alpha_c\leq1$ region.
 Black color denotes $\alpha_c\geq1$, defining the spin-valley ordered region.

-At $E_z\approx20$ meV, there is spin-valley order along the van Hove singularity line (black color), and high $\alpha_c$ regions at the flanks of the ordered state.
-Fig.~\ref{fig:stoner}(b) shows an $E_z=23.07$ meV cut [green arrow in panel (a)], where we remark the ordered region ($\alpha_c>1$).
-When $E_z\approx18$ meV, there is no spin-valley order, but the critical Stoner parameter is still very high, as depicted in panel (c) [purple arrow in panel (a)].
+At $E_z\approx20$ meV, there is spin-valley order along the Van Hove singularity line (black color), and high $\alpha_c$ regions at the flanks of the ordered state.
+Fig.~\ref{fig:stoner}(b) shows an $E_z=23.07$ meV cut [green arrow in Fig.~\ref{fig:stoner}(a)], where we remark the ordered region ($\alpha_c>1$).
+When $E_z\approx18$ meV, there is no spin-valley order, but the critical Stoner parameter is still very high, as depicted in Fig.~\ref{fig:stoner}(c) [purple arrow in Fig.~\ref{fig:stoner}(a)].

 {The results shown in Fig.~\ref{fig:stoner} are consistent with the reentrant superconducting state as observed in the experiments \cite{Guo_Nature_839845_2025} and constitute one of the main results of this paper.
-Since the superconducting phase is favored near the instability line, where the pairing is stronger and the SC order parameter tends to be larger \cite{graserNeardegeneracySeveralPairing2009, Braz:Phys.Rev.B:184502:2024}, } the green-black-green color pattern { shows that the system can go from a superconducting-ordered state (green) to a spin-valley ordered state (black)} by varying the electron filling in the region $20\lesssim E_z\lesssim21$ meV shown in Fig.~\ref{fig:stoner}(a), {thus characterizing a reentrant superconducting state similar to that seen in the experimental results of Ref.~\cite{Guo_Nature_839845_2025}.} We remark that {to the best of our knowledge, no other model has predicted this reentrant behavior in the range of parameters consistent with the experimental ones.}
+Since the superconducting phase is favored near the instability line, where the pairing is stronger and the SC order parameter tends to be larger \cite{graserNeardegeneracySeveralPairing2009, Braz:Phys.Rev.B:184502:2024}, } the green-black-green color pattern { shows that the system can go from a superconducting-ordered state (green) to a spin-valley ordered state (black)} by varying the electron filling in the region $20\lesssim E_z\lesssim21$ meV shown in Fig.~\ref{fig:stoner}(a), {thus characterizing a reentrant superconducting state similar to that seen in the experimental results of Refs.~\cite{Guo_Nature_839845_2025,Xia_BandwidthTunedMottTransitionSuperconductivityMoireWSe2_2026,Guo_AngleEvolutionSuperconductingPhaseDiagram_tWSe2_Nature_2026}.}